luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **parms_id** (parms_id_type): The id of current parameter.
 - **size** (std::size_t): The number of coefficients in the plaintext polynomial.

-: Resizes the plaintext to have a given coefficient count.
+Usage: Resizes the plaintext to have the given coefficient count.
 The plaintext is automatically reallocated if the new coefficient count does not fit in the current capacity.

 <br>